Bylaws of the Argyle Free Library, Revised and Adopted June 6, 2016

 1. The Argyle Free Library is operated to provide library services for the residents of the Town and Village of Argyle as well as the residents of the Argyle Central School District.
 These services are to be free of charge except for library fines for overdue materials as well as a charge for lost, damaged or destroyed library materials.

-1. The business and affairs of the Argyle Free Library shall be managed and conducted by a board of Trustees that shall be not less than five and no more than eleven in number appointed by the current board of Trustees for a term of three years.
-New members will receive an orientation packet.
+1. The business and affairs of the Argyle Free Library shall be managed and conducted by a Board of Trustees comprised of 9 voting members.
+New Trustees are appointed by the current board of Trustees for a term of three years and will receive an orientation packet.

 2. The terms of the members of the Board of Trustees shall end on the date of the annual meeting of the third year following appointment unless the Trustees shall have resigned or otherwise terminated membership on the Board.

 3. Vacancies, which occur for other than reasons of expiration of term, shall be filled for the balance of the current year, with permanent appointment to be made at the following annual meeting.
+Vacant positions are not optimal, but are acceptable.
 Trustees who shall fail to attend three consecutive regular meetings of the Board shall be deemed to have resigned as a Trustee and the vacancy shall be filled at the regular meeting.

 4. The Board of Trustees may, in its discretion, by affirmative vote of two-thirds (2/3) of its members, remove any trustee when such action is deemed to be in the best interest of the organization.